 If you are skeptical of the results (as I was initially) check the methodology of this study.
 It convinces me, but there is a caveat – mobile.
-Mobile browsers advertise a smaller resolution to the server, and then rescale the onpage elements to higher resolution on the client side.
+Mobile browsers advertise a smaller resolution to the server and then rescale the on-page elements to a higher resolution on the client side.

 OK, so how to deal with this situation?
 It’s tricky, but there are steps you can take to make it easier.

-You can divide the data further by device type or user behaviour.
+You can divide the data further by device type or user behavior.
 GA is a truly powerful tool, use it!

-Divide screen resolutions into groups and scale the website width in steps, rather than in a continuum (most sites do that anyway).
-Provide important steps with pre-sized images using HTML srcset and media attributes (described below), and reduce the usage of CSS resizing to minimum.
+Divide screen resolutions into groups and scale the website width in steps rather than in a continuum (most sites do that anyway).
+Provide important steps with pre-sized images using HTML srcset and media attributes (described below), and reduce the usage of CSS resizing to a minimum.

 Still, even with the help from GA data, you’re left with multiple screen resolutions to deal with.
-Thankfully, theere’s the HTML srcset attribute, that you can add to <img> and <picture> tags!
-You can provide multiple resolution varians of the image, and let the browser decide, which resolution it needs.
+Thankfully, there’s the HTML srcset attribute, that you can add to <img> and <picture> tags!
+You can provide multiple resolution variants of the image and let the browser decide which resolution it needs.

 <picture> <source media=”(min-width: 800px)” srcset=”example_big.jpg”> <source media=”(min-width: 300px)” srcset=”example_small.png”> <img src=”example_micro.jpg”> </picture>

-With this code the browser will download only one of the provided images, depending on the viewer screen resolution and the display of the device.
+With this code, the browser will download only one of the provided images, depending on the viewer’s screen resolution and the display of the device.

 As you can see, there are two ways to provide different image sources: srcset and media attributes.
 There’s a significant difference in the behavior of these attributes.
-The srcset tag provides hints about available files and leaves the decision which file to use to the browser.
+The srcset tag provides hints about available files and leaves the decision about which files to use to the browser.
 The media attribute is much more invasive.
-It restrict the usage of provided files to specific circumstances (screen resolutions in the example above).
+It restricts the usage of provided files to specific circumstances (screen resolutions in the example above).

-The main advantage of srcset approach is that the browser is able to take things like the device pixel ratio of the display into account.
-For example, the browser will download higher quality image for a retina display.
+The main advantage of the srcset approach is that the browser can take things like the device pixel ratio of the display into account.
+So, for example, the browser will download a higher-quality image for a retina display.